Erik Severson

 Erik Arlen Severson (born February 3, 1974) is an American physician and Republican politician from Polk County, Wisconsin.
 He served two terms in the Wisconsin State Assembly, representing Wisconsin's 28th Assembly district from 2011 to 2015.
-He is a candidate for Wisconsin's 25th Senate district in the 2026 election.
+He is the Republican nominee for Wisconsin's 25th Senate district in the 2026 election.

 Early life and education

 Erik Severson was born in Duluth, Minnesota, and raised in the Duluth area, graduating from Esko High School in 1992.
 He took college courses while attending high school and earned his bachelor's degree early from the University of Minnesota Duluth in 1993.
 He went on to study at Mayo Medical School, and earned his medical doctorate in 2002.
 After obtaining his M.D., he took an internship at the University of North Dakota, then worked a family medicine residency at the University of Minnesota.

 He was employed as a family medicine physician at Osceola Medical Center in Osceola, Wisconsin, in 2005.
 He has remained with Osceola Medical Center up to the present time, working in family and emergency medicine.